Timetable for school year 2018/19.

 - the Institute for Astrophysics, Department of Astronomy, University of Göttingen, Germany

 - the Department of Astronomy, Faculty of Mathematics, University of Belgrade, Serbia

 - Istituto Nazionale di Fisica Nucleare - Gran Sasso Science Institute (INFN-GSSI), Italy

 - Istituto Nazionale di Astrofisica (INAF), Italy

 - Max Planck Institute for Solar System Research (MPS), Göttingen, Germany

 The programme has a duration of 2 years (120 ECTS credits), is developed within a consortium of 5 Universities in 4 different countries (Austria, Italy, Germany, and Serbia), and is conducted in the English Language.
 A wide variety of expertise covered by our international partnership ensures an excellent educational level in all branches of Astrophysics.

-We invite applications from top-ranked students that either hold or are expected to obtain before August 2017 a Bachelor's Degree (or an equivalent certified period of studies of at least 3 years, corresponding to 180 credits in the European Credit Transfer System) in Physics, Astronomy, Astrophysics, Mathematics or closely related fields.
+Invited to apply are top-ranked students that either hold a Bachelor's Degree or an equivalent certified period of studies of at least 3 years, corresponding to 180 credits in the European Credit Transfer System, in Physics, Astronomy, Astrophysics, Mathematics or closely related fields.
 A certified good knowledge of the English language is required.

-Several Erasmus+ scholarships will be made available by the European Commission to both non-European and European students.
+Several Erasmus+ scholarships are made available by the European Commission to both non-European and European students.
 The selection of students is primarily based on excellence.